Beardsley–Mix House: Description and history

 The Beardsley–Mix House stands on the south side of Rockledge Drive, a residential street just east of South Main Street and south of downtown West Hartford.
 It is a 2 1/2-story wood-frame structure, with a side-gable roof, central chimney, and clapboarded exterior.
 Its main facade faces north, and is five bays wide, with a slightly overhanging second story.
 The centered entry is flanked by sidelight windows and pilasters, which support an entablature and gabled pediment.

-This house was probably built around 1774, on land that was transferred in that year from Noah Webster Sr. (father to the famous Noah Webster, Jr.) to Adam Webster.
+This house was probably built c.
+1774, on land that was transferred in that year from Noah Webster Sr. (father to the famous Noah Webster, Jr.) to Adam Webster.
 It and the associated farmland were bought in 1810 by Elisha Mix, who later sold it to Jeremiah Beardslee.
 After Beardslee died, the property passed to his son-in-law, Henry Mix.
 The farmland was subdivided in the 1930s, the house moved back from South Main Street to its present location around that time.
-It is one of West Hartford's few remaining 18th century houses.
+It is one of West Hartford's few remaining 18th-century houses.